 Shirley J. Yee is Associate Professor of Women Studies at the University of Washington.
 Yee earned her Ph.D. at Ohio State University in 1987 and is the author of Black Women Abolitionists: A Study in Activism, 1828-1860 (University of Tennessee Press, 1992) and “Black Women as Community Builders,” Canadian Historical Review.

-John Mercer Langston, the youngest of four children, was born a free black in Louisa County, Virginia in 1829.
+John Mercer Langston, the youngest of four children, was born a free black in Louisa County, Virginia on December 14, 1829.
 Langston gained distinction as an abolitionist, politician, and attorney.
-Despite the prominence of his slaveowner father, Ralph Quarles, Langston took his surname from his mother, Lucy Langston, an emancipated slave of Indian and … Read MoreJohn Mercer Langston (1829-1897)
+Despite the prominence of his slaveowner father, Ralph Quarles, Langston took his surname from his mother, … Read MoreJohn Mercer Langston (1829-1897)